 The remainder of this article is divided into four parts.
-Part 1 offers an overview of the Brazilian recuperação judicial process and a deeper explanation as to the features of the current regime that have caused it to be so debtor-friendly; Part 2 provides a brief overview of the existing framework in the

-United States and the state of play in selected other Latin American jurisdictions with respect to plan exclusivity; Part 3 puts forward a proposal for reform in this area in Brazil; and Part 4 offers a brief conclusion.
+The first part offers an overview of the Brazilian recuperação judicial process and a deeper explanation as to the features of the current regime that have caused it to be so debtor-friendly; the second part provides a brief overview of the existing framework in the United States and the state of play in selected other Latin American jurisdictions with respect to plan exclusivity; the third part puts forward a proposal for reform in this area in Brazil; and the fourth part offers a brief conclusion.